An Algorithm for Reversible Logic Circuit Synthesis Based on Tensor Decomposition: Basic Idea

 and thus $\delta > m-2$.
 Since $i<j$ and $\gamma_1 = \gamma_2 = \cdots = \gamma_{\delta-1} = 0$, it is guaranteed that $i_\delta = 0$ and $j_\delta = 1$.
 Similar to the technique used in Lemma\;\ref{lem:construction}, $\v j$ can be transformed such that $\gamma_\delta=1$ and $\gamma_k=0$ for all $k \not \in \{\delta\}$ by using $C\!X_{\delta x}$ gates for $\delta < x < n$.
 Note that unlike in Lemma\;\ref{lem:construction} where $\v \alpha$ and $\v \beta$ both can be transformed by gates, here only $\v j$ is allowed to change.
 Once it is done, by applying $C\!X_{\mathcal{I}:\delta}$, $\mathcal{I} =\{ x \,|\, x>\delta , \;i_x = 1 \}$, the left-allocation is completed.
 Note that blocks residing in $L_\sigma$, $\sigma \in \{ x \,|\, x < \delta , \;i_x = 1 \}$ are conserved by an action of a gate whose target is $\delta$-th bit, up to changes of block-wise positions within.
 In addition, by the definition of $L_\sigma$, $i$ cannot be included in any of $L_\sigma$.
 Therefore, $C\!X_{\mathcal{I}:\delta}$ can be applied without breaking the left-allocated blocks. \end{proof}

-Upper bounds on the number of Toffoli gates in the output circuit naturally follows from two lemmas.
-Be reminded that we have adopted the conversion formula $C^m\!X : C^2\!X = 1 : 2 m -3 $.
-By counting the worst-case number of Toffoli gates in CONS and ALLOC for all iterations, it can be summarized as follows:
+Upper bounds on the number of Toffoli gates in the output circuit naturally follow from two lemmas.
+Recall that we have adopted the conversion formula $C^m\!X : C^2\!X = 1 : 2 m -3 $.
+By counting the worst-case number of Toffoli gates in $\mathsf{CONS}$ and $\mathsf{ALLOC}$ for all iterations, it can be summarized as follows:

 \begin{theorem} The number of Toffoli gates in the output $R$ of Algorithm~\ref{alg:normal-decom} is upper bounded by $\mathcal{N}_{c}(n) + \mathcal{N}_{a}(n)$ for $n\ge 3$, where

 where $\mathcal{N}_a(3) =0$. \end{theorem}